 Prepare for the Worst – Make sure your name, e-mail address and phone number are in your wallet in an obvious place.
 Consider putting labels on your phone and camera too.
 Nice people return these items all the time, so make it easy for them to find you.

 Live in the Moment – Instagram, Twitter, Facebook, iPhones – they’re hardwired into our lives now.
 But your festival experience will be much better if you’re actually experiencing it, so let your social network wait.
 Take photos but upload later.
-Save tweet as drafts and choose the best ones when you’re not drunk.
-And let’s be honest: You’re never going to watch those phone videos again anyway.
+Save tweet as drafts and choose the best ones when you’re more coherent.
+And let’s be honest: You’re never going to watch those iPhone videos again anyway.

 Got any festival tips of your own?
 Add them in the comments below!